 Autonomous Vessels

-Autonomous vessels have emerged as an incredible game-changer for the maritime industry, promising increased efficiency, reduced costs, and enhanced safety.
+Autonomous vessels have emerged as an incredible game-changer for the carrying service, promising increased efficiency, reduced costs, and enhanced safety.
 Unfortunately, deployment presents several unique challenges and risks.

 One of the primary technical challenges of autonomous vessels is ensuring their reliability in an unpredictable marine environment.